kyma-project/website/content/blog-posts/2022-03-25-release-notes-2.1/index.md

 ## CLI

-### The `deploy` command: try the new `dry-run` option in an alpha version
+### The `deploy` command: try the new `dry-run` option in the alpha version

 With this release, a new `dry-run` option was added to the `deploy` command.
 It lets you trial-run the YAMLs for your Kubernetes resources and see what the output would be if they were deployed.
 Mind that for now, the option is in the alpha version.
+It cannot be used yet to apply a full Kyma installation, as the components having custom installation routines (such as Istio) are not included in the generated manifests.
 See the [Kyma CLI documentation](https://github.com/kyma-project/cli/blob/main/docs/gen-docs/kyma_deploy.md) for more details.

 ### The `deploy` command: specify components with **downloadURL** and **version**